KennyDAI2000/UCL-NHS-PowerApps-Connector/README.md

 ## Contents

-- **Power Connectors**: Located in the `PowerConnector` folders.
-These folders contain swagger files that can be directly uploaded to the Power Platform Custom Connector options without needing authentication.
+- **Power Connectors**: Located in the `PowerConnector` folder.
+This folder contain swagger files that can be directly uploaded to the Power Platform Custom Connector options without needing authentication.
 - **Demonstration Power App**: Find this in the `PowerApps` folder.
 It showcases a solution built for the NHS crisis mental health service, utilizing the power connectors developed in this project.

 ### APIs